Frequently Asked Questions

 Q: How do I start a student organization on campus?

 A: The "Start a Club" page on the Student Activities website will get you started.
-This is where you can find links to register your organization with the Student Activities office, get funding from the Executive Committee, and register your group for the Campus Activities Fair during Orientation Week.
+This is where you can find information about how to register your organization with the Student Activities office, get funding from the Executive Committee, and register your group for the Campus Activities Fair at the beginning of the academic year.
 For more information, please contact email@example.com.

 Q: How do I reserve meeting space in Elrod Commons?